Let’s face it. It takes a killer resume these days to stand out from the crowded field of job applicant seeking a remote job. Why do we say this?

 Digital communication skills are to be expected in many jobs today, not only when it comes to remote working, as anyone is expected to be able to manage their email inbox and respond to communication in a timely manner.

-Nevertheless, when you work fully remotely, simply being able to answer your emails is not going to cut it.
-Video calls and meetings are an essential part of communication when you work remotely, so it’s always a good idea to demonstrate your proficiency with platform such as Zoom or Google Hangouts.
+Nevertheless, when you work fully remote or hybrid, simply being able to answer your emails is not going to cut it.
+Video calls and meetings are an essential part of communication when you work from anywhere, so it’s always a good idea to demonstrate your proficiency with platform such as Zoom or Google Hangouts.
 This is a sure sign that you have what it takes to be successful as a remote worker.
 If you don’t have any experience with videoconferencing, try to familiarize yourself with the basics before applying for remote jobs.

 The majority of remote jobs require the use of some industry standard project management software, such as Asana or Trello, and IM platforms such as Slack.
-These platforms are essential when it comes to the productivity of a remote team and being able to demonstrate your proficiency in using them shows that you are remotely ready.
+These platforms are essential when it comes to the productivity of a remote team and being able to demonstrate your proficiency in using them shows that you are ready to join the distributed location workforce.
 This is why it’s always a good idea to add them to your resume.

 Show That You Are a Team Player